MixedRealityLabBYU/Co-VR/src/WallDrawer.md

 ### Start()
 *void Start()*
-<br>Creates a new Vector3 list and a new int list before the first frame and sets 'vertices' and 'triangles' to them repsectively.
+<br>Initializes `vertices` to a new Vector3 list and `triangles` to a new int list before the first frame.

 ### Update
 *void Update()*
 <br>Dynamically (once per frame) updates the wall mesh as the player draws it (according to the position of the player's drawing controller).
 If the player is not drawing a wall, the function will do nothing.

 ### AddCorner()
-*public void AddCorner(Vector3 corner)*
+*public void AddCorner()*
-<br>Checks whether or not the player is drawing a wall and adds a new corner to the wall mesh if so.
-If there are no exisiting corners, the function will add the first corner.
+<br>Checks whether or not the player is drawing a wall.
+If the player is currently drawing, the function adds a two Vector3 entries (at `y == 0` and `y == wallHeight`) with the position of the right XR controller in the `vertices` list, and adds 6 integer entries (corresponding to indices of the last 4 entries in the `vertices` list) to the `triangles` array if they are currently drawing.
+If there are no existing corners, the function will add the first corner.
 If the player is not drawing a wall, the function will do nothing.

 ### RemoveLastCorner()
 *public void RemoveLastCorner()*